-The Post Office in Denmark is run by Post Danmark, which has recently changed it's name to Post Nord.
+The Post Office in Denmark is run by Post Nord, which is the Swedish postal service that incorporated Post Danmark (the Danish postal service) back in 2014.
 Their official website is www.PostNord.dk, where you can get more information on specific services such as business mail, prices for sending packages, locations of local postal services, etc..
 Before using Post Nord, let me help you along with some useful information about the Post Office in Denmark.

 This page is dedicated to give you an overview of how the system works from the view of an expat living in Denmark.

 The average rate of posting a letter is probably the highest in the world.
 At least I have not found any other country with higher rates.
-Right now you can send it for 8 kroner in 2017 for a average letter! and that is if it is under 50g and only in Denmark.
-If you want next day delivery it is 27kr for the same letter.
-Up to 100g it goes to 16 kr, up to 500g it is 32kr, and than 50kr or up to 1KG.
+Right now you can send it for 10 kroner in 2020 for a average letter! and that is if it is under 50g and only in Denmark.
+If you want next day delivery it is 19kr extra or 29kr for the same letter.
+That price also increases as the package weight increases.

 P.S.
 I often drive to Germany (200km) to mail packages to the UK and US, since it is still cheaper to pay for the trip to Germany and pay the German postal fees, which are substantially lower.
 Saved 900kr just on a couple of packages to the UK.

-Post Nord uses lots of bicycle couriers to deliver much of their mail in the city and yellow trucks in the outlying areas and country.
+Post Nord uses lots of bicycle couriers to deliver much of their mail in the city and blue (or older yellow Post Danmark) trucks in the outlying areas and country.
 You will often see bicycles like the one below around town loaded down with packages and letters.
-They are beginning to switch over to the blue Post Nord vans now, so the yellow ones may be a thing of the past within a year or 2.
+They are beginning to switch over to the blue Post Nord vans now, so the yellow ones may be a thing of the past soon.

 The codes run from 1000 to 9999.
 Sjælland / Zealand uses the numbers 1000 to 4999, while 5000 to 5999 is for Fyn /Funen and 6000 to 9999 is Jylland / Jutland.
 Bornholm has 3700 to 3799.